AppImage/docs.appimage.org/source/packaging-guide/creating-appdir-structure/manually-full.rst

 AppRun
 ++++++

 In modern AppImages, :code:`AppRun` is usually a symlink to the main binary.
-This works if the binary has been made :ref:`relocatable <removing-hard-coded-paths>` (explained later on this page).
+This works if the binary has been made relocatable (which is automatically done by modern AppImage creation tools; it's explained :ref:`later on this page <removing-hard-coded-paths>` how to manually do that).

-However, if an existing application must not be altered, e.g. if the licence prohibits any modifications, alternatives may be used.
-For more information, see the :ref:`AppRun specification <apprun-specification>`.
+However, |why_apprun_c|, alternatives may be used.
+For more information, see :ref:`AppRun.c <apprun.c>`.

 .DirIcon
 ++++++++